edwardjkim/info490/week03/workflow.md

 and press <kbd>shift</kbd> + <kbd>enter</kbd>.
 Now a notebook named `hello` should appear in the lsit of notebooks in your *IPython Dashboard*.

-Alternatively, you can download the template from the GitHub webpage, save it on your host computer, and open this file from your notebook server.